vishesh-baghel/file-email-app/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

-added this line and this one also and again this one and finally this one I hope and now to test new feature and another new feature just came in
+added this line and this one also and again this one and finally this one I hope and now to test new feature and another new feature just came in.
+Let's check the new comment
 The build is minified and the filenames include the hashes.\ finally doing the comment construction Your app is ready to be deployed!